aws-samples/mistral-on-aws/MCP/MCP_Mistral_app_demo/README.md

 ## Acknowledgements

 - Amazon Bedrock for providing access to large language models
-- ModelContextProtocol (MCP) for the tool integration framework
+- Model Context Protocol (MCP) for the tool integration framework
+- Gradio for the web interface components